tuntany/railsfriends/README.md

-# README
+# Friends list app

-This README would normally document whatever steps are necessary to get the application up and running.
+This is my first Ruby on Rails application and is created by following John Elder's "Learn Ruby on Rails - Full Course" tutorial on YouTube.

 Things you may want to cover:

-* Ruby version
+* Ruby version: ruby 3.1.3p185 (2022-11-24 revision 1a6b16756e) [x64-mingw-ucrt]

+* Rails version: Rails 6.1.7.2

 * System dependencies